OUR BOard of directors

 President Elect, FY 24-25

 Margaret is Ethos Literacy’s Founder.
 Her literacy journey began in 2001 when she volunteered at the local community college as a reading tutor.
 There she learned about the great need for adult literacy services in Albuquerque.
 In 2006, she brought a small group of people together to form a nonprofit to teach reading, writing and ESL to adults.
 That was Reading Works.
-Reading Works changed its name in 2021 to Ethos Literacy in to reflect our aspiration that literacy become part of our community’s spirit, its ethos.
+Reading Works changed its name in 2021 to Ethos Literacy to reflect our aspiration that literacy become part of our community’s spirit, its ethos.
 Margaret has received these awards: City of Albuquerque Mayor’s Certificate of Appreciation for Impactful Service; New Mexico Coalition for Literacy Distinguished Service Award; Marietta College Distinguished Alumna Award.
 In 2017, she represented Reading Works at the Library of Congress when it was named a Best Practices in Literacy Honoree.
 In 2019, she was a speaker at the ProLiteracy Conference.
 She is the author of Reading - You Can Do It Too!, a resource to teach phonemic and alphabetic awareness.
-Currently, she is a literacy tutor with Ethos.
+She is currently tutoring a student at Ethos.

 Rosa is an avid reader and has been since childhood.
 Literacy is important to her because reading has brought her so much enjoyment.
 Rosa grew up in New Mexico most of her life.
 She graduated from Belen High School and attended UNM and CNM (TVI at that time) receiving an associate degree and a bachelors degree in nursing.
 She served in the US Army and Army Reserves, as a medic and nurse, achieving the rank of Staff Sergeant (E-6).
 Working in the medical field for over 20 years, she has in the last few years had the opportunity to act as a technical advisor for movies and television in the burgeoning NM film industry.
 Rosa is a lifelong learner and travels as often as possible.
 Her travels have taken her to five of the seven continents and four of the five oceans.
 She enjoys New Mexico skies, good food, a wide variety of music, reading, enjoying the outdoors as often as possible, and learning to play the guitar.
 Rosa is grateful to her parents who instilled in her a love of reading and the outdoors.